ohliumliu/ImageJ_Latex/README.md

 This module is built with Netbeans as a Maven project.

+Ideally one would check out this repository and build it locally to get the executable.
-The source java file can be compiled within ImageJ.
+Still the source java file can be compiled within ImageJ.
 I am working on updating Fiji site for direct installation from there.